What is Relationship Abuse?

 - Puts someone down, humiliates them in front of others

-- Pressures a partner to have sex
+- Pressures their partner to have sex